-TR 11:00 am – 12:15 pm (Krueger)
+TR 11:00 am – 12:15 pm (Levine)

-MWF 10:00 am – 10:50 am (James)
+MWF 9:00 am – 9:50 am (Ogden)

 FREN 3032 – Image, Text, Culture

 In this course, students will discover and engage critically with a broad sampling of French and Francophone cultural production representing a variety of periods, genres, approaches, and media.
 Students will learn how to become more sensitive observers of French and Francophone culture, attuned to the nuances of content and form.
 They will read, watch, write about, and discuss a range of works that may include poetry, painting, prose, music, theater, films, graphic novels, photographs, essays, and historical documents.
 They will also make significant progress in their oral and written comprehension and communication in French.
 The course is conducted entirely in French.

-MW 3:30 pm – 4:45 pm (Lyons)
+MW 2:00 pm – 3:15 pm (Ferguson)

-TR 11:00 am – 12:15 pm (Ogden)
+TR 11:00 am – 12:15 pm (Lyons)

-FREN 3042 – French-Speaking World II
+FREN 3042 – French Speaking World II: Expansion

 Prerequisite: FREN 3032

-MW 2:00 pm – 3:15 pm (Lyons)
+MW 2:00 pm – 3:15 pm (Tsien)

-FREN 3570 – Topics in Francophone: African Literatures & Cultures
+FREN 3570 – Topics in Francophone African

 This course will explore aspects of African literatures and cultures.
 It will focus on selected issues of special resonance in contemporary African life.
 Oral literature and its continuing impact on all other art forms.
 Key issues in French colonial policy and its legacy in Africa: language, politics, education.
 The course will also examine the image of the post-colonial state and society as found in contemporary arts: painting, sculpture, music, and cinema.

-MW 5:00 pm – 6:15 pm (Dramé)
+TR 3:30 pm – 4:45 pm (Dramé)